downingbots/RLDonkeycar/README.md

 * The OpenCV line-following is slower than the NN in Frames-per-second (fps) in the original donkeycar code.
 Even with the simplest line-following algorithm, the donkeycar could only get around the track at the slowest speed the car could drive.
 If the speed was increased only slightly, the car would frequently drive off the track or not handle sharp turns.
 Sharp turns require a higher throttle in order to provide the additional torque required.
 * The slowest speed was determined by detecting movement of the car by optical flow.
 Movement by spectators could fool optical flow into thinking the car was moving.
 Such false positives can be reduced via manual parameter tuning that may also result in a higher minimum speed.
 Periodically, optical flow would be used to ensure that movement was still happening as a constant throttle results in battery drainage and the car slowing down.
 In its minimalistic design, the donkeycar does not have a wheel encoder to determine speed and only has a camera as sensor input.
 * Once moving, the Control Pi uses open-CV and a simple Hough-Transform algorithm to follow the Center Dashed yellow line.
-The white lines, the white/yellow colors, and land widths are also tracked by identifying "vanishing points".
+The white lines, the white/yellow colors, and lane widths are also tracked by identifying "vanishing points".
 On some tracks, using gray-scale worked better and other tracks color images were better.
 Lighting makes a huge difference, and dynamically computing colors and their standard deviation worked best.

 #### Reinforcement Learning

 By initially doing imitation learning, RL can skip the long awkward phase learning by doing random movements.
-Random movements are still used, but they are bounded so that the RLDonkeycar will have the opportunity to recover from a bad move and still stay on the track, while still allowing the car to from learn better moves.
-The RL was done asynchronously on the second "RLPi" from the driving.
-The goal is to do incremental real-time learning and ended up with the following implemnetations:
+Random movements are still used during reinforcement learning, but they are bounded so that the RLDonkeycar will have the opportunity to recover from a bad move and still stay on the track, while still allowing the car to from learn better moves.
+The RL is done asynchronously on the "RLPi" while the Control Pi drives.
+This attempt to do incremental real-time learning ended up with the following implementation:

 * Unfortunately, early attempts at simple RL algorithms did not do well.
 After Switching to PPO (implemented using Keras), the RLDonkeycar succeeded in learning line-following instead of overfitting on the training data.
 The reward function is a function of speed and distance from the middle dashed line of the track as determined by the OpenCV code.
 * PPO uses a history of inputs and moves for training.
 The RLPi stores frames in a cache.
-Rewards are accumlated over a set of consecutive images as long as openCV determines that the car remains on the track up to a maximum of 20 consecutive images.
+Rewards are accumulated over a set of consecutive images as long as openCV determines that the car remains on the track (up to a maximum of 20 consecutive images.)
 Manual resetting a car that goes off the track could take one or two consecutive images so very short runs were ignored for training purposes.
 * After the total accumlated reward for an image has been computed, the image is eligible to be dequeued and used to train PPO.
 Training on a batch of images is more efficient, so the current implementation uses a batch of at least 50 images.
 * The Raspberry Pi 3B+ could only run the PPO algorithm at about 1 FPS.
 At this frame rate, the donkeycar couldn't get around the track much faster than the OpenCV line-following algorithm.
 Like the original donkeycar NN, the success of the NN was tied to the speed that it was trained at.
 * The PPO seemed to converge to a usable model on a real track in fewer training images that the simulated "generated track" which is relatively featureless.